-Paytm’s Vijay Shekhar Sharma, Matrimony’s M Janakiraman, MakeMyTrip’s Deep Kalra, etc. are forming an alliance to develop an Indian alternative Google Play.
+Paytm’s Vijay Shekhar Sharma, Matrimony’s M Janakiraman, MakeMyTrip’s Deep Kalra, etc. are allying to develop an Indian alternative to Google Play.
 Since the Coronavirus has already affected the Indian economy, Google’s behavior can further hurt businesses in the country.

 Interestingly, India already has its own Mobile Seva App Store that includes over 1200 government applications and 85 million downloads.
 The Centre for Development of Advanced Computing (CDAC) has developed this app.
 However, only a few users know about it.

 Considering all the factors, it seems that the Indian government might expand this application instead of starting from scratch.
 This would be easier for the developers in making a Made In India App Store.

 The Internet and Mobile Association of India (IAMAI) has also held a meeting with the entrepreneurs to understand and resolve their issues between Google Play and the app ecosystem in the country.

 In response, the global tech giant claims their rules and policies are created to protect user’s data from any potential harm.
 Furthermore, they also added that these terms and conditions are equally applied to every Android developer.